 Dr. Richards’ 2018 Everyday Creativity and the Healthy Mind (Palgrave Macmillan, 2018 hardbound, 2019 paperback) won a Silver Nautilus Award (“Better Books for a Better World”).
-A forthcoming coedited book with David Schuldberg, and Shan Guisinger, features some remarkable contributors, and brings a transformative vision to social scientists in our profoundly interconnected and complex world.
+A forthcoming co-edited book with David Schuldberg, and Shan Guisinger, features some remarkable contributors and brings a transformative vision to social scientists in our profoundly interconnected and complex world.
 The intent is to reawaken awareness of the complexity, interdependence, and multilayered complex adaptive systems of life and of the realms of consciousness we inhabit, along with a new awe, humility, and wonder.
 Due out in 2020-2021 from Oxford University Press, Chaos and Nonlinear Psychology: Keys to Creativity in Mind and Life, introduces to mainstream linear social sciences, a new worldview.
-Moving beyond that, it also can affect how each of us live and see our lives—a new view of self-in-world.
+Moving beyond that, it also can affect how each of us live and see our lives—a new view of the self-in-world.

 She advocates, now as then, for a “new normal,” broader, more diverse, more exploratory and process-oriented, more open to experience and beyond ego, while helping free us all to embrace risk-taking, discovery, and living beyond fixed expectations, toward our higher humanistic, and human, potential.
 Aspects of this pattern are already seen, in part, in self-actualizing individuals in humanistic psychology.
 There is also implication for a more integrated self, broader awareness of the world, and living toward a larger good.
-Dr. Richards thus sees dynamic creative living as central to advancement of individuals and cultures, both separately and together, and to emergence of a new worldview and view of self-in-world.
+Dr. Richards thus sees dynamic creative living as central to the advancement of individuals and cultures, both separately and together, and to the emergence of a new worldview and view of self-in-world.

 Learn more about Dr. Ruth Richards credentials.
 Download her vitae, today!